mifumagalli/mypython/ifu/README_muse_pipeline.md

 cubexcombine/COMBINED_CUBE.fits

-If there are obvious large scale artifact that should be mask, this can simply achieved by creating a ds9 region file inside the OB#?proc folder, with same name as the mask from the pipeline but extension .reg.
+If there are obvious large scale artifact that should be mask, this can simply achieved by creating a ds9 region file inside the OB#/Proc/Cubex folder, with same name as the mask from the pipeline but extension .reg.
 The region file should be in ds9 format, with image coordinate.
 To aid the preparation of masks, run muse_redux_gui in 'maskcubex' mode.